 Can I get a co-op fee refund if I don't use co-op resources?

-The co-op fee is a cost to participate in the co-op program at Waterloo.
+The co-op fee is the cost to participate in the co-op program at Waterloo.
 We recognize that not every student accesses the same amount of support on every work term (for a variety of reasons).
-However, the co-op fee is currently structured as a "single pay" philosophy, where all students pay the same fee amount when enrolled in their co-op programs – similar to tuition.
+However, the co-op fee is structured as a single pay philosophy, similar to tuition, where all students pay the same fee amount when enrolled in their co-op programs.